Edited by: Keri Stooksbury

 By now we all know that The Platinum Card® from American Express is a premier player in the travel rewards card arena.
-With premium travel benefits any traveler would love, statement credits that help offset its $695 annual fee (rates and fees), and a long list of perks, it’s no wonder the card continues to grow in popularity.
+With premium travel benefits any traveler would love, statement credits that help offset its $695 annual fee (rates & fees), and a long list of perks, it’s no wonder the card continues to grow in popularity.

 One of the card’s most recently added benefits is the digital entertainment credit of up to $20 per month (up to $240 per year).
 Although the credit isn’t applicable to all digital entertainment expenses, we’ll dig deeper into which services trigger this credit, some little-known pricing options, and how to ensure you’ll receive the maximum value.

 If you have the Amex Platinum card or are considering it, you’ll want to be sure to explore your options for using your monthly entertainment credit.
 Note that terms apply and enrollment may be required, so be sure to check your American Express account.

 Let’s look at how the credit works, including which services and products are eligible, specific details about each of those providers, and estimated pricing to help you decide how to use your credits.

 The Amex Platinum card’s digital entertainment credit of up to $20 per month is valid only for specific purchases and subscriptions.
-Get up to $20 back each month on eligible purchases made with your card on 1 or more of the following: Audible, Disney+, The Disney Bundle, ESPN+, Hulu, Peacock, SiriusXM, and The New York Times.
+Get up to $20 back each month on eligible purchases made with your card on 1 or more of the following: Disney+, The Disney Bundle, ESPN+, Hulu, The New York Times, Peacock, SiriusXM, and The Wall Street Journal.

 You must enroll for the entertainment credit benefit before signing up for a subscription or making a purchase.
 Register by logging into your Amex Platinum card account online.
 Click the Rewards & Benefits box, then select the Benefits tab.
 Scroll down to find the $240 Digital Entertainment Credit option, and click on Get Started.